-- (b) Subdivision (a) does not sever a joint tenancy in either of the following cases: - (1) The joint tenancy is not subject to severance by the decedent at the time of the decedent's death. - (2) There is clear and convincing evidence that the decedent intended to preserve the joint tenancy in favor of the former spouse. - (c) Nothing in this section affects the rights of a subsequent purchaser or encumbrancer for value in good faith who relies on an apparent severance under this section or who lacks knowledge of a severance under this section. - 5602. (a) Nothing in this part affects the rights of a purchaser or encumbrancer of real property for value who in good faith relies on an affidavit or a declaration under penalty of perjury under the laws of this state that states all of the following: - (1) The name of the decedent. - (2) The date and place of the decedent's death. - (3) A description of the real property transferred to the affiant or declarant by an instrument making a nonprobate transfer or by operation of joint tenancy survivorship. - (4) Either of the following, as appropriate: - (A) The affiant or declarant is the surviving spouse of the decedent. - (B) The affiant or declarant is not the surviving spouse of the decedent, but the rights of the affiant or declarant to the described property are not affected by Section 5600 or 5601. - (b) A person relying on an affidavit or declaration made pursuant to subdivision (a) has no duty to inquire into the truth of the matters stated in the affidavit or declaration. - (c) An affidavit or declaration made pursuant to subdivision (a) may be recorded. - 5603.
-Nothing in this part is intended to limit the court's authority to order a party to a dissolution or annulment of marriage to maintain the former spouse as a beneficiary on any nonprobate

-- 11 - AB 873
+36 Section 78, as a result of the dissolution or annulment of the

+37 marriage.
+A judgment of legal separation that does not terminate

+38 the status of husband and wife is not a dissolution for purposes of

+39 this section.

+1 (b) Subdivision (a) does not sever a joint tenancy in either of 2 the following cases:

+3 (1) The joint tenancy is not subject to severance by the decedent 4 at the time of the decedent's death.

+5 (2) There is clear and convincing evidence that the decedent 6 intended to preserve the joint tenancy in favor of the former 7 spouse.

+8 (c) Nothing in this section affects the rights of a subsequent 9 purchaser or encumbrancer for value in good faith who relies on 10 an apparent severance under this section or who lacks knowledge 11 of a severance under this section.

+(d) For purposes of this section, property held in "joint tenancy" includes property held as community property with right of survivorship, as described in Section 682.1 of the Civil Code.

+15 5602. (a) Nothing in this part affects the rights of a purchaser 16 or encumbrancer of real property for value who in good faith relies 17 on an affidavit or a declaration under penalty of perjury under the

+18 laws of this state that states all of the following:

+19 (1) The name of the decedent.

+20 (2) The date and place of the decedent's death.

+(3) A description of the real property transferred to the affiant or declarant by an instrument making a nonprobate transfer or by operation of joint tenancy survivorship.

+24 (4) Either of the following, as appropriate:

+25 (A) The affiant or declarant is the surviving spouse of the 26 decedent.

+(B) The affiant or declarant is not the surviving spouse of the decedent, but the rights of the affiant or declarant to the described property are not affected by Section 5600 or 5601.

+30 (b) A person relying on an affidavit or declaration made 31 pursuant to subdivision (a) has no duty to inquire into the truth of 32 the matters stated in the affidavit or declaration.

+33 (c) An affidavit or declaration made pursuant to subdivision (a)34 may be recorded.

-1 transfer described in this part, or to preserve a joint tenancy in 2 favor of the former spouse.
+5603.
+Nothing in this part is intended to limit the court's authority to order a party to a dissolution or annulment of marriage to maintain the former spouse as a beneficiary on any nonprobate transfer described in this part, or to preserve a joint tenancy in

+39 favor of the former spouse.

-5604. (a) This part is operative on January 1, 2002.
+40 5604. (a) This part is operative on January 1, 2002.